Rankings & Market Shares of the Top 20 ADAS Suppliers in Automated Driving

 These figures demonstrate that these suppliers already have a substantial ADAS order book in place, which could take circa 3 years to deliver, without factoring in new business (e.g. for higher autonomy).
 Therefore, there is strong potential for ADAS revenue growth until 2020 and beyond.

-ADAS Growth reshapes ADAS Suppliers’ Rankings by ADAS Revenue
+ADAS Growth Reshapes ADAS Suppliers’ Rankings by ADAS Revenue

 In 2022, Continental’s Autonomous Mobility (AM) division recorded revenues of €2.1 Billion, up 23% from 2021 (€1.7 Billion), which surpassed 11% of its total Automotive revenues, (Source: Continental)